kiram15/tripco-1/team/sprint4.md

 Epics in the Sprint Backlog: *worldwide trips, website transition, trip destination selection, optimization and selection*.

-Total planned tasks in the Sprint Backlog: *total number of issues in sprint backlog at start*
+Total planned tasks in the Sprint Backlog: *45*

-Total story points in the Sprint Backlog: *total number of story points in sprint backlog at start*
+Total story points in the Sprint Backlog: *122*

 ## Daily Scrums